chgasparoto/aws-polly-voices/README.md

 const brazilianFemaleVoice = voices.brazilian().female()

-// Returns the array with the voice(s) data, depending on the selected language
+// Returns the array with the voice(s) data.
-// this array can have more than one element. const voiceData = brabrazilianFemaleVoice.val
+// Depending on the selected language this array can have more than one element. const voiceData = brabrazilianFemaleVoice.val

 console.log(voiceData)